Pola

 This Is What the Difference Looks Like

-Scene 1: “We Want to Become Paperless”
+Scene 1: "We want to go paperless"

-Scene 2: “We Need an App”
+Scene 2: "We need an app"

-Transformation: You use the app as a new core of your offering.
-A prime example (across industries) is the leap from video store logic to streaming logic: It's not just the distribution that's digital, but the entire model.
-Frox
+Transformation: You use the app as the new core of your offering.
+A cross-industry example is the leap from video rental logic to streaming logic: It’s not just the sales channel that becomes digital, but the entire model. <cite data-type="source" data-url="https://www.frox.ch/newsroom/blog-artikel/digitalisierung-digitale-transformation/">Frox</cite>

-Scene 3: “We’re Implementing a CRM”
+Scene 3: "We are implementing a CRM"

 Digitization: You document contacts, standardize follow-ups, automate emails.
 This helps immediately.

-This Is How a Clear Transformation Strategy Emerges
+How to Create a Clear Transformation Strategy

-This approach is also a response to the market: Only a part of the companies succeeds in linking an integrated digital strategy with concrete business goals.
-Templeton Recruitment
+This approach is also a response to the market: Only a part of companies manages to genuinely link an integrated digital strategy with concrete business goals. <cite data-type="source" data-url="https://www.templeton-recruitment.com/tech-news/130-best-digital-transformation-statistics-for-2023-and-beyond">Templeton Recruitment</cite>

 Clarify Strategy in 90 Minutes

-Why Technology Alone Is Not Enough
+Why Technology Alone is Not Enough

-BCG is often quoted in compilations with the figure that around 70% of transformations fail – and that resistance is a central reason.
-Templeton Recruitment We see it practically: Not because people are “against” it, but because they are walking in a fog.
-They are supposed to do something new without knowing what it means for their daily lives.
+BCG is frequently quoted with the figure that around 70% of transformations fail – and resistance is a key reason. <cite data-type="source" data-url="https://www.templeton-recruitment.com/tech-news/130-best-digital-transformation-statistics-for-2023-and-beyond">Templeton Recruitment</cite> We see it practically: Not because people are "against it," but because they are navigating in a fog.
+They are supposed to do new things without knowing what that means for their everyday life.

-1) Work with Real Screens Early: Once people can see and touch something (prototype, click-dummy), fear decreases.
+1) Work with real screens early: Once people can see and touch something (prototype, click dummy), fear decreases.
 For this, we like to use Figma.

 Transformation is thus also a design topic.
-Not in the sense of “beautiful”, but in the sense of: clear, usable, trustworthy.
+Not in the sense of "beautiful," but in the sense of: clear, usable, trustworthy.

 How to Justify Benefits Cleanly

-Therefore, we calculate in two layers.
+We therefore calculate in two layers.

-Layer 1: The Measurable Everyday
+Layer 1: The Measurable Day-to-Day

 Layer 2: The Strategic Effect

-Here it is about what counts later: new revenues, better customer experiences, higher retention, faster product development.
+Here, it’s about what counts later: new revenues, better customer experiences, higher retention, faster product development.

-Deloitte reports in a study that digitally mature companies are about three times more likely to achieve above-average revenue growth.
-Deloitte This is not a guarantee – but a strong argument that maturity pays off.
+Deloitte reports in a study that digitally mature companies are about three times more likely to achieve above-average revenue growth. <cite data-type="source" data-url="https://www2.deloitte.com/us/en/insights/topics/digital-transformation/digital-transformation-survey.html">Deloitte</cite> This is no guarantee – but a strong argument that maturity pays off.

 Consider Purpose and Sustainability

-Finding Scope and Direction Together
+Find Scope and Direction Together

 Unsplash image for green urban mobility sunset pedestrians cyclistsUnsplash image for green urban mobility sunset pedestrians cyclists

-Where Transformation Is Moving Until 2028
+Where Transformation is Heading By 2028

-One driver remains AI, but not as a show.
-More as a quiet rebuild in the background: assistant functions in tools, automatic summaries, better search, intelligent workflows.
+AI remains a driver, but not as a spectacle.
+More as a quiet remodeling in the background: assistant functions in tools, auto summaries, better search, intelligent workflows.
 At the same time, the ecosystem continues to grow.
-Statista notes that cloud technologies were used in over 90% of organizations in 2023.
-Statista This means: The foundation is there – and the competition shifts from “do we have cloud?” to “what do we use it for?”
+Statista points out that cloud technologies are used in over 90% of organizations by 2023. <cite data-type="source" data-url="https://www.statista.com/topics/6778/digital-transformation/">Statista</cite> That means: The base is there – and the competition shifts from "do we have the cloud?" to "what do we sensibly do with it?"

-Thirdly, the skills shortage will limit speed.
-A forecast speaks of a possible global gap of 85 million skilled workers by 2030.
-Templeton Recruitment This practically means: Transformation is also training, not just recruiting.
+Third, the shortage of skilled workers will limit speed.
+A forecast indicates a potential global shortage of 85 million skilled workers by 2030. <cite data-type="source" data-url="https://www.templeton-recruitment.com/tech-news/130-best-digital-transformation-statistics-for-2023-and-beyond">Templeton Recruitment</cite> Practically, this means: Transformation is also continuing education, not just recruiting.

-Myths That Hold You Back
+Myths That Slow You Down

-Forbes quotes that 21% of companies believe they have already completed their digital transformation.
-Forbes From our perspective, this is a misunderstanding: You are not “finished”, you are at most at a stable intermediate point.
+Forbes cites that 21% of companies believe they have already completed their digital transformation. <cite data-type="source" data-url="https://www.forbes.com/sites/blakemorgan/2019/12/16/100-stats-on-digital-transformation-and-customer-experience/">Forbes</cite> From our perspective, this is a misunderstanding: You’re not "finished," you’re at most at a stable interim state.

 Frequent Questions, Clear Answers

-Open Questions About Term Distinction
+Open Questions on Term Distinction

 What does digital transformation cost – and why does it often fail?